 Michael Powell, Ph.D.
 Dr. Michael Powell has served as Chairman of our board of directors since October 2012.
 Since 1997, Dr. Powell has been a General Partner of Sofinnova Ventures, a venture capital firm.
 Previously, Dr. Powell has held positions at Genentech, Inc., a biotechnology company, Cytel Inc., a research and development company, and Syntex Research Group, a pharmaceutical company.
-Dr. Powell is currently a director of Labrys Biologics, Inc., a biotechnology company, Alvine Pharmaceuticals, Inc., a biopharmaceutical company, Catalyst Biosciences, Inc., a biopharmaceutical company, and Ocera Therapeutics, Inc., a publicly traded biopharmaceutical company.
+Dr. Powell is currently a director of Dauntless Pharmaceuticals, Inc., a biopharmaceutical company, Alvine Pharmaceuticals, Inc., a biopharmaceutical company, Ascenta Therapeutics, Inc., a biopharmaceutical company, Catalyst Biosciences, Inc., a biopharmaceutical company, and Ocera Therapeutics, Inc., a publicly traded biopharmaceutical company.
 Dr. Powell is an Adjunct Professor at the University of Kansas.
 Dr. Powell is the Board President of the AIDS Vaccine Advocacy Coalition and serves on the advisory board of the Institute for the Advancement of Medical Innovation at the University of Kansas.
 Dr. Powell received a B.S. in Chemistry from Scarborough College, a Ph.D. in Physical Chemistry from the University of Toronto and completed his post-doctorate work in Bioorganic Chemistry at the University of California.
 Dr. Powell has been chosen to serve on our board of directors due to his experience with the life sciences and pharmaceutical industries and the venture capital industry.

 Elaine V. Jones, Ph.D.
 Dr. Elaine V. Jones has served as a member of our board of directors since October 2012.
-Since December 2008, Dr. Jones has served as Executive Director, Venture Capital of Pfizer Venture Investments, the venture capital arm of Pfizer, Inc., a global pharmaceutical company.
-Dr. Jones is currently a director of Aquinox Pharmaceuticals, Inc., a publicly-traded pharmaceutical company, where she also serves as the chair of the audit committee.
-Dr. Jones is also currently a director of Flexion Therapeutics, Inc., a pharmaceutical company, Autifony Therapeutics Ltd., a biotechnology company, and Mission Therapeutics Ltd., a biopharmaceutical company.
+Since December 2008, Dr. Jones has served as a Executive Director, Venture Capital of Pfizer Venture Investments, the venture capital arm of Pfizer, Inc., a global pharmaceutical company.
+Dr. Jones served as a director of Aquinox Pharmaceuticals, Inc., a publicly-traded pharmaceutical company, from June 2010 to February 2015, and also served as the chair of the audit committee.
+Dr. Jones also served as a director of Flexion Therapeutics, Inc., a pharmaceutical company from September 2009 to June 2014.
+Dr. Jones is currently a director of Autifony Therapeutics Ltd., a biotechnology company, and Mission Therapeutics Ltd., a biopharmaceutical company.
 From 2003 to November 2008, Dr. Jones served as a general partner of Euclid SR Partners, a venture capital firm.
 From 1999 to 2003, Dr. Jones held various positions at S.R.
 One, the venture fund of GlaxoSmithKline plc, a global pharmaceutical company.
 Dr. Jones received a B.S. in Biology from Juniata College and a Ph.D. in Microbiology from the University of Pittsburgh.
 Dr. Jones has been chosen to serve on our board of directors due to her experience with the life sciences and pharmaceutical industries, pharmaceutical science and the venture capital industry.

 Edward Mathers.
-Mr. Ed Mathers has served as a member of our board of directors since October 2012.
+Mr. Edward Mathers has served as a member of our board of directors since October 2012.
 Since August 2008, Mr. Mathers has been a Partner at New Enterprise Associates, Inc., or NEA, a private venture capital firm focusing on technology and healthcare investments.
 Mr. Mathers serves on the board of directors of Envisia Therapeutics, Inc., a biopharmaceutical company, Liquidia Technologies, a biotechnology company, Ra Pharmaceuticals, Inc., a pharmaceutical company, Rhythm Pharmaceuticals, a pharmaceutical company, and Lumos Pharma, a biotechnology company.
 From 2002 to 2008, Mr. Mathers served as Executive Vice President, Corporate Development and Venture at MedImmune, Inc., or MedImmune, and led its venture capital subsidiary, MedImmune Ventures, Inc. Before joining MedImmune in 2002, he was Vice President, Marketing and Corporate Licensing and Acquisitions at Inhale Therapeutic Systems.
-Previously, Mr. Mathers spent 15 years at Glaxo Wellcome, Inc. where he held various sales and marketing positions.
-Mr. Mathers received a B.S. in Chemistry from North Carolina State University.
-Mr. Mathers has been chosen to serve on our board of directors due to his experience with the healthcare and pharmaceutical industries and his broad management experience.
+Previously, Mr. Mathers servet as to serve on our board of directors due to his experience with the healthcare and pharmaceutical industries and his broad management experience.